glennhenry/cs-notes/docs/compilers-and-programming-languages/11-target-architecture/target-architecture.md

 ### Memory

-There are three types of memory : registers, main memory or RAM, and external device like hard drives.
+There are three types of memory: registers, main memory or RAM, and external device like hard drives.
 These three are ordered based on their hierarchy, with the higher being faster to access but lower capacity.

 - Registers hold the smallest amount of data including intermediate result of the execution of an instruction.
 Some registers are also used to keep track important information about instruction, such as memory address, stack pointer, bit as flags for ALU operation.
 - Main memory hold the program data and codes.